- 10 Famous Maths Equations

 Mathematics is always around us, everywhere we go.

-Complex equations with many unknowns, mathematical theorems dating back to antiquity, to late twentieth century discoveries, have all shaped our world.
+Complex equations with many unknowns, radical mathematical theorems dating back to antiquity, to late twentieth century discoveries, have all shaped our world.

 And with each new concept, our understanding of the physical world around us grows.

 In 2013, renowned British mathematician and scientist Ian Stewart published a book entitled "The 17 Equations That Changed the World" (Ed.
 Robert Laffont).

 Since maths is a broad application of matter, rather than a discovery, we cannot credit one person with the invention of maths itself (unless you want to be really deep and say that the creator of our universe is responsible for the birth of maths!).
 However, we can take a look back at when maths started to play a role in the life of humans.

 Unsurprisingly, evidence shows that even those living in prehistoric times had some understanding of maths concepts, records of which were found on many items, like bones, and wall carvings.